owntheweb/static-nextjs-blog/posts/2014/space-foundation-holiday-ecard-2014.md

 ### Highlighted Features

-A holiday light show synced to music on our international home above Earth, encouraging customers to shake it up.
+An HTML5 canvas holiday light show synced to music on our international home above Earth, encouraging customers to shake it up.
 Best experienced in Google Chrome while showing a YouTube recording of the eCard in other browsers.